“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 - Professionals with both freelance and corporate experience

-- Job seekers who want skills and experience equally emphasized
+- Job seekers who want skills and experience are equally emphasized

-If you’re new to the industry, a functional or hybrid format works best.
-If you have strong experience, go with chronological to emphasize career growth.
+If you’re entry-level to the industry, a functional or hybrid format works best.
+If you have strong experience, go with a chronological to emphasize career growth.

 How to Write a Powerful Summary for Your Social Media Resume

-Your resume summary is the first thing a hiring manager reads, and it has just a few seconds to make an impact.
-A weak, generic summary won’t stand out, but a well-crafted one can immediately position you as the right candidate for the job.
+Understanding which media skills are most valuable in your industry matters because your resume summary has just seconds to make an impact.
+A well-crafted summary immediately positions you as the right candidate for the job.

 A strong social media resume summary should: